 We can do this for about $600,000 a year.
 I have run large businesses before I became involved in opera ten years ago and know the importance of keeping overhead low while maximizing each dollar earned or donated.

 Will you please help?
 There are two ways to make a tax deductible donation to CCO.
 The easiest way is to follow the link below.
-Or if you prefer, you can mail your contribution to us at PO Box 3169, NY, NY 10163.
+Or if you prefer, you can mail your contribution to us at 240 East 31st St, New York, NY 10016.

 Thank you for your kind consideration and we appreciate whatever you can do.
 Not a penny will be wasted.